Computable de Finetti measures: Introduction

 The classical de~Finetti theorem states that an exchangeable sequence of real random variables is a mixture of independent and identically distributed (i.i.d.)\ sequences of random variables.
 Moreover, there is an (almost surely unique) measure-valued random variable, called the \emph{directing random measure}, conditioned on which the random sequence is i.i.d.
 The distribution of the directing random measure is called the \emph{de~Finetti measure} or the \emph{mixing measure}.

 This paper examines the \emph{computable} probability theory of exchangeable sequences of real-valued random variables.
-We prove a uniformly computable version of de~Finetti's theorem, which implies that \emph{computable} exchangeable sequences of real random variables have \emph{computable} de~Finetti measures.
-The classical \emph{proofs} do not readily effectivize; instead, we show how to directly compute the de~Finetti measure (as characterized by the classical theorem) in terms of a computable representation of the distribution of the exchangeable sequence.
+We prove a computable version of de~Finetti's theorem: the distribution of an exchangeable sequence of real random variables is computable if and only if its de~Finetti measure is computable.
+The classical proofs do not readily effectivize; instead, we show how to directly compute the de~Finetti measure (as characterized by the classical theorem) in terms of a computable representation of the distribution of the exchangeable sequence.
 Along the way, we prove that a distribution on $[0,1]^\omega$ is computable if and only if its moments are uniformly computable, which may be of independent interest.

 A key step in the proof is to describe the de~Finetti measure in terms of the moments of a set of random variables derived from the exchangeable sequence.
 When the directing random measure is (almost surely) continuous, we can show that these moments are computable, which suffices to complete the proof of the main theorem in this case.
-In the general case, we give a proof inspired by a randomized algorithm which succeeds with probability one.
+In the general case, we give a proof inspired by a randomized algorithm that, with probability one, computes the de~Finetti measure.